top of page

 To see these scars one must deeply reflect on the past, and realize that our genes also carry trauma.
 As such, the wise thing to do is to avoid trauma, and doing can benefit not only ourselves but also our future children, who are there to carry our genes.

 However, this subtle reality lies dormant because many people won't bother doing so, and will inflict trauma on us and on themselves as well.
 Like Skarr's retirement from his evil career, the best thing we could do is to live in peace, or at least try to.
-However, our ambitions, which often require sacrifice, like in philosopy, may get in the way.
+However, our ambitions, which often require sacrifice, like in philosophy, may get in the way.

 Peace therefore becomes a liability for what we want to do and achieve.
 Even if we fail constantly, the very thing that resonates with us the most will deter us from giving up.